udacity/CarND-LaneLines-P1/writeup.md

 ---
 ### Code
 The code to detect lane lines can be found in the P1.ipynb file.
 The primary changes can be found in the process_single_img function which implements the computer vision pipeline for detecting lines.
-This detection is suplimented by an angle threshold and line averaging implemented in the draw_lines function.
+This detection is supplemented by an angle threshold and line averaging implemented in the draw_lines function.
 The resulting detected lane markings are overlayed on the provided images.
 Final output can be found in the test_images_output and test_video_output folders.

 [//]: # (Image References)